How an Apprenticeship can benefit your equine career

 1. Receiving support and guidance helps prevent “rookie” career moves and mistakes

 With this, you have direct support and guidance on industry specific career planning and good working practices, laying the foundation for structured career development in the years to come.
 By receiving supervised, structured work-based training and experience, you can avoid making costly mistakes under the misguided belief that you’re building your CV or closing in on your career goals!
-Simultaneously gaining qualifications, receiving a salary and building positive work history is an effective, legitimate route to acheiving this, like no other!
+Simultaneously gaining qualifications, receiving a salary and building positive work history is an effective, legitimate route to achieving this, like no other!

 Read more about the impact of job longevity in the equine industry here.